 A. No. Camp Cooinda provides tents for groups of 5-6 on the base site and tents or shelters for overnight expeditions.
 On Cooinda Island, a large tent provides space for up to 10 campers and two leaders.

-A. "Need" is a bit hard to define!
-We are 19km from the nearest shop.
-There is a small camp canteen that sells cans of soft drink, potato crisps, various choc bars, etc. It opens a few times during a camp.
-So $5 to $10 goes a long way.
-Some years there is a new Camp Cooinda T-shirt or other merchandise such as water bottles or mugs that can be purchased.
+A. "Need" is a bit hard to define as we are 19km from the nearest shop.
+There is a small camp store that sells useful items that may have been left at home, such as sunscreen, mosquito repellent and toothpaste.
+Some years there are also Camp Cooinda T-shirts or other merchandise such as water bottles or mugs that can be purchased.

-A. The fees a parent pays cover approximately half of the cost of each camp - and that is not calculating the donated cost of the volunteer leaders who run the program.
-Costs are actually quite high for insurance, maintaining the 35 boats, registrations (3 powerboats and three trailers), rates, fuels for the powerboats and cars used in camp programs, marine radios and UHF radios, fishing gear, archery equipment, first aid supplies, tents and huge quantities of food supplies (over $2000 per week)!
-Some years ago we sold most of the camp buildings (other than those that store our equipment ) to a school for their use during the year when Camp Cooinda does not use the site.
+A. The fees a parent pays cover approximately half of the cost of each camp - and that is not calculating the donated value of the volunteer leaders who run the program.
+Costs are actually quite high for insurance, maintaining the 35 boats, registrations (3 powerboats and three trailers), rates, fuels for the powerboats and cars used in camp programs, marine radios, fishing gear, archery equipment, first aid supplies, tents and huge quantities of food supplies (over $2000 per week)!
+Some years ago we sold the lease to the camp site to a school for their use during the year when Camp Cooinda does not operate programs.
 Income from that property sale covers about half the cost of running the camps.
 So you don't actually pay the full cost of the camp.
 Leaders donate services and the organisation covers about half of the cost.